brunolemos/react-themable/README.md

 ### Example

-You can copy and paste the two files below for a fully working example:

 ![Screenshot from example](example.png)

+You can copy and paste both files below for a fully working example:

 `App.js`
 ```js